jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But entropy is always there.

 Thus, volcanic explosions and freezing water degrade mountains, wind storms turn rock into sands, sunlight dries up wetlands, and after enough heat is lost in the core, magnetospheres end their shielding, and solar radiation expels gases from the atmosphere.
 All of this turns the planet still and motionless, like Mars is today.
-Its core cooled, magnetosphere protection, so its atmosphere is all but gone, and the planet has little to no volcanic eruptions because there is not enough heat left to build up the energy for it.
+Its core cooled, magnetosphere protection against cosmic rays failed, so its atmosphere is all but gone, and the planet has little to no volcanic eruptions because there is not enough heat left to build up the energy for it.

 Mars shows a world of increasing uniformity and less organization.
 But Earth still has much of everything because our core is still very hot.
 But, billions of years from now, the heat will run out, the magnetosphere will die, and the natural forces via wind, rust, erosion, radiation will make Earth again like Mars.

 And, neither will ever return to their former glory.

-That is why entropy is often associated with the the arrow of time.
+That is why entropy is often associated with the arrow of time.
 Events in the Universe can only happen once.
 Meaning a volcano's explosive eruption will never spontaneously reverse itself, the same way a pot of coffee will never un-mix to its original milk, bean, and sugar parts.

 All this means there is no going back.
 So, not only is every place in the Universe unique, but so is every moment.

-Albert Einstein inspired scientists called it space time.
+Scientists building on Einstein's work called it spacetime.
 This term combines the three dimensions of space we saw in the game board (length, width, height) with the dimension of time into a single, interconnected four-dimensional continuum.

 And this is our game clock.

 While the game board can tell you where you are, the game clock tells us when you exist.
 Combining the two makes every second you live, whether it's a walk in the park or reading this page, totally unique.
 The game board and game clock are forever emergent and relative to where and when you exist in the Universe.

 The laws of nature, then, are more than scientific concepts—they are what keeps the game board itself in motion.
 Unlike chess pieces who play on the same board over and over, our board is always changing under our feet.
 Time itself is a constraint: organized structures—volcanoes, beaches, pyramids, tanks of gas—disperse unless energy is invested to maintain them.
-We can emulate this game clock with sandglasses, timepieces, or any other device.
+We can emulate this game clock with sand clocks, timepieces, or any other device.
 Each tells us how much time we have before order disperses (the process called entropy) if no work is done to maintain it.

 And this reveals the ultimate puzzle: in a universe where order disperses unless work is done to hold it together, what kind of thing can do that work?
 What kind of thing can harvest energy fast enough to postpone its own dispersal?
 The answer is something the Universe had not produced before—until it did.

 ## Chapter 5—Clay: What Life Is, The Creator of Players

-Done with the game clock, you sit it aside on top of the game board and continue reading the booklet.
+Done with the game clock, you set it aside on top of the game board and continue reading the booklet.
 Now you pick up the clay and roll it in your hands: smash, stretch, roll, pinch.
 How does this soft malleable stuff relate to the Game of Life?

 First let's go back and emphasize something very important.

 Most people know Albert Einstein's work E = mc².
-This revolutionary equation says "Energy equals mass times the speed of light squared", which when doing the math means even a small amount of mass stores an enormous of energy.
+This revolutionary equation says "Energy equals mass times the speed of light squared", which when doing the math means even a small amount of mass stores an enormous amount of energy.
 More importantly, this equation says in the right circumstance (like inside stars), matter and energy can be converted into the other.

 Scientifically there is no direct link between entropy and Einstein's equation, but noting mass and energy equivalency helps us understand a crucial point.
 As entropy does its thing degrading objects into uniformity, energy is never created or destroyed, but just moved around into different states of radiation (light) or matter.

 Basically, there is no delete button anywhere in physics—energy isn't destroyed, only modified.
 Incidentally, this principle is the first law of thermodynamics.

-For example, the energy that once fueled Mars hot magma core was not erased, it only radiated into space.
+For example, the energy that once fueled Mars' hot magma core was not erased, it only radiated into space.
 As heat dissipated away it came to a useless state; it was no longer concentrated and organized enough to do anything.
 Useful energy is a physical quantity that represents the capacity to do work or cause change in a physical system, like Earth's still hot magma core is doing right now.

 Useful energy is what entropy slowly drains away from any organized system, from active plants, to volcanoes, to coffee pots.